 - Over 2,400 American soldiers died and 1,178 wounded were treated at hospitals in Pearl Harbor alone.

 The attack in Hawaii was a surprise to many people, but the Japanese were ready for it.
 They had planned this attack for months.
+Keep reading to learn more Pearl Harbor facts.

 The Japanese thought that they would be able to conquer Southeast Asia (modern-day Indonesia, Thailand, Malaysia, Vietnam as well as parts of India) and most of China within weeks during World War II.
 Japan wanted control over these areas so it could get raw materials for its empire – especially oil.